sylk80/tictactoe_team/NOTES.md

     🚧 And the cell is not empty
     ✅ Then the original mark is kept in the cell
     Then they place their mark in a different cell on the board
     -   red
     -   green
     -   refactor
+-   fix unreliability of `game.test.js`
+-   Look into why Second Round BDD test still failing
+-   Create UAT 1.4 BDD steps

+# Pomodoro 13

+Driver: Julian
+Navigator: Szilvia

+-   🚧 UAT 1.3.4
+    🚧 And the cell is not empty
+    Then the original mark is kept in the cell
+    -   ✅ red
+    -   ✅ green
+    -   refactor
+    -   Create a test for the emptyCell check method in the Board\
+    -   ✅ red
+    -   green
+        Then they place their mark in a different cell on the board
+    -   red
+    -   green
+    -   refactor